chanford87/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

- - Even more pointers, arrays and strings
+0x07. c - Even more pointers, arrays and strings

-C